LLNL/PnMPI/README.md

 * `PNMPI_RegistrationPoint`: This hook will be called just after the module has been loaded.
 It may be used to register the name of the module, services provided by the module, etc. *(Called in all modules)*
-* `PNMPI_RegistrationComplete`: This hook will be called after PnMPI is initialized and all modules have been registered. *(Called in all modules)*
 * `PNMPI_AppStartup`: If a module provides an `PNMPI_AppStartup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook. *(Called in the default stack)*